NeoScout-tech/ScoutMap-DIY/README.md

 ## Contributing

 Got skills?
-Wanna join the NetScout crew?
+Wanna join the NeoScout crew?
 Fork this repo, make your changes, and sling a pull request our way.
 We're looking for:
 - Bug fixes and performance tweaks.
 - Feature ideas for the ESP32-C3 version.
 - Web interface improvements.
 - Cloud integration features.

-Check the [Issues](https://github.com/netscout-tech/scoutmap/issues) for open tasks or drop us a line at [NetScout](https://netscout.tech).
+Check the [Issues](https://github.com/neoscout.ru/scoutmap/issues) for open tasks or drop us a line at [NeoScout](https://neoscout.ru).

 ## License